sassoftware/saspy/saspy/doc/source/configuration.rst

 iomport - Required
     the port that IOM is listening on for workspace connections classpath - Required
-    Classpath to IOM client jars and saspy client jar. omruser - *not suggested*  [Required but PROMTED for at runtime] If blank the user will be prompted for at runtime omrpw    - **really not suggested** [Required but PROMTED for at runtime]
+    Classpath to IOM client jars and SASPy client jar. omruser - *not suggested*  [Required but PROMTED for at runtime] If blank the user will be prompted for at runtime omrpw    - **really not suggested** [Required but PROMTED for at runtime]